-- Each year, the PHA will establish Payment Standards between 90-110% of the current Fair Market Rent.
+- 1. Each year, the PHA will establish Payment Standards between 90-110% of the current Fair Market Rent.
 HUD approval will be obtained if subsidy amount is below or above established FMR.
 If below FMR, HUD will not approve if more than forty percent (40%) of the PHA's participants are paying a family share above thirty percent (30%) of adjusted monthly income. - 2.
 When the Payment Standard is adjusted, staff will make the appropriate changes during the family's annual reexamination. - 3.
 Factors that the PHA may review on an annual basis, within sixty (60) days of the publication of the Fair Market Rents schedule, include the following: - a) Participant rent burdens (percent of Tenant Rent to adjusted household income); - b) Participant rent burden relative to the quality of units selected by participant families; - c) Participant rent burden relative to availability by bedroom size; - d) Actual contract rents for specific bedroom sizes; - e) Actual rent increases for participating households; - f) The average time period for finding eligible housing; - g) Rent reasonableness data; - h) The local vacancy rate; and - i) Prior approved rent exceptions will apply. - 4.
 If the payment standard is decreased, the new payment standard will not be applied until the second annual reexamination after the date of the decrease in payment standard as long as the participant remains in place under the current HAP Contract and lease.

-B. Establishment of Payment Standards Up to 120% of the Fair Market Rent (FMR) as a Reasonable Accommodation Without HUD Approval (PIH Notice 2013-4)
+B. Establishment of Payment Standards Up to 120% of the Fair Market Rent (FMR) as a Reasonable Accommodation Without HUD Approval

 - 1. The PHA may approve a payment standard of not more than 120 percent of the FMR without HUD approval if required as a reasonable accommodation for a family that includes a person with disabilities. - 2.
-The PHA must maintain documentation that the PHA performed the required rent reasonableness analysis.
-In addition, the PHA must maintain documentation that that the unit has the feature(s) required to meet the needs of the person with disabilities.
+The PHA must maintain documentation that the PHA performed the required rent reasonableness analysis; the family requested Lease approval for the unit and requested an exception payment standard as a reasonable accommodation; and the unit has the feature(s) required to meet the needs of a family member with disabilities. - 3.
+The PHA may accept the request for a reasonable accommodation verbally or in writing.
+The request for a reasonable accommodation must include supporting documentation from a medical professional.